-If you are interested in collaborating on research utilizing the Data Warehouse, please contact Lauren Levy, Assistant Director of Research, at email@example.com.
+If you are interested in collaborating on research utilizing the Data Warehouse, please contact Christina Scheele, Clinical Research Specialist, at email@example.com.

 Maryland law requires the Department of Health and Mental Hygiene (DHMH) to assess the problem gambling prevalence in the state at regular intervals.
 The initial assessment was conducted in September 2010.
 DHMH’s report, Gambling Prevalence in Maryland: A Baseline Analysis, was submitted to the legislature in June 2011.
 For a copy of the referenced DHMH report, please click here.

 The Research Program has collaborated with the University of Baltimore’s Schaefer Center for Public Policy to conduct a follow-up Statewide Prevalence Study.
 Data were collected on over 4000 participants.
 These data are currently being analyzed and will be reported to the Maryland State Legislature in January 2018

 In 2014, the Research Program established a seed grant program to stimulate scientific research focused on gambling in the state of Maryland.
 The program has two goals: